 > very confusing.

-Many people think telepathy is from Satan because it is so prone to be "used" -- that is, for the telepath's advantage or power over the one they're using it on.
+Many people think telepathy must come from Satan because it is so prone to be "used" -- that is, for the telepath's advantage or power over the one they're using it on.
 Such power, even in mutually-agreed 'use', would be stunningly seductive, and that is where the sin lies.
-(The sin does not lie in telepathic ability itself, which, if it exists, could be a by-product of natural bio-scientific happenings.)
-Think of this version of telepathy like computer technology.
-It's like hacking past the security system (physical separation) which protects the privacy of someone's server (brain), software (thought patterns), and database (memories), in order to copy useful data (by mind-reading) for pressure or manipulation, or to try to edit or reprogram the software (mind control), or even to plant a virus which will take over the whole system (obsession).
+(The sin would not lie in telepathic ability itself, which, if it exists, could be a by-product of natural bio-scientific happenings.)
+Think of this version of telepathy in the manner of computer technology.
+It would be like hacking past the security system (physical separation) which protects the privacy of someone's server (brain), software (thought patterns), and database (memories), in order to copy useful data (by mind-reading) for pressure or manipulation, or to try to edit or reprogram the software (mind control), or even to plant a virus which will take over the whole system (obsession).
 These kinds of 'power over' are precisely what you must renounce to follow Christ or for that matter to love people.
 There is also the possibility Satan or another entity will twist the mind messages as they arrive at your brain.
-It's not inherently more likely than demonic twisting of the thoughts you already have, but it could happen, and you probably couldn't tell it was happening until some evil result came from it.
+It's not inherently more likely than demonic twisting of the thoughts you already have, but it could happen, and you probably couldn't tell it was happening until some evil resulted from it.

 Would you use telepathy that way?
 I don't know you, so I don't know.
-Since you say you've been unable to turn it off yourself, I can only advise you to do what you may have already done: take it to the Lord in prayer, seek counseling over your fears or confusion, keep looking for doors to open and/or close, and seek lessons to learn.
+Since you say you've been unable to turn it off yourself, I can only advise you to do what you may have already done: take it to the Lord in prayer, seek counseling over your fears or confusion, keep looking for doors to open and/or close in your life, and seek lessons to learn other than its use.